JesseCoretta/go-schemax/README.md

 ```
 func main() {
+	// Create a brand new schema *and* load it with
+	// standard RFC-sourced definitions.
-	r := NewSchema()
+	mySchema := NewSchema()

+	// If your organization has any number of its own
+	// custom schema definitions, there are three (3)
+	// ways you could load them, each of which are
+	// covered below.

-	// Let's parse a directory into our
+	// By directory: a directory structure -- which may
-	// receiver instance of Schema (r).
+	// or may not contain subdirectories of its own --
+	// containing one or more ".schema" files, named in
+	// such a way that they remain naturally ordered in
+	// terms of super type, super class, and super rule
+	// dependencies.
-	schemaDir := "/home/you/ds/schema"
+	schemaDir := "/home/you/ds/schemas"
-	if err := r.ParseDirectory(schemaDir); err != nil {
+	if err := mySchema.ParseDirectory(schemaDir); err != nil {
 		fmt.Println(err)
 		return
 	}

-	// Check our definition counters
-	fmt.Printf("%s", r.Counters())
-	// Output:
-	// LS: 67
-	// MR: 44
-	// AT: 131
-	// MU: 29
-	// OC: 39
-	// DC: 1
-	// NF: 1
-	// DS: 1
+	// By file: a single file, which MUST end in ".schema",
+	// read using the Schema.ParseFile method.
+Note the same
+	// dependency considerations described in the previous
+	// "directory" example shall apply here.
+	schemaFile := "/home/you/other.schema"
+	if err := mySchema.ParseFile(schemaFile); err != nil {
+		fmt.Println(err)
+		return
 	}

+	// By bytes: a series of bytes previously read from a file
+	// or other source can be submitted to the Schema.ParseRaw
+	// method.
+Again, the same dependency considerations noted
+	// above shall apply here.
+	schemaBytes := []byte{...contents of some .schema file...}
+	if err := mySchema.ParseRaw(schemaBytes); err != nil {
+		fmt.Println(err)
+		return
+	}

+	// Take a snapshot of the current definition counts by
+	// category:
+	fmt.Printf("%#v\n", mySchema.Counters()
+	// Output: schemax.Counters{LS:67, MR:44, AT:317, MU:32, OC:80, DC:1, NF:13, DS:13}
+}
 ```

 Though the `ParseFile` function operates identically to the above-demonstrated `ParseDirectory` function, it is important to order the respective files and directories according to any applicable dependencies.
 In other words, if "fileB.schema" requires definitions from "fileA.schema", "fileA.schema" must be parsed first.

-Sub-directories encountered shall be traversed indefinitely.
-The effective name of a given directory is not significant.
+Sub-directories encountered shall be traversed indefinitely and in their natural order according to name.
 Files encountered through directory traversal shall only be read and parsed IF the extension is ".schema".
 This prevents other files -- such as text or `README.md` files -- from interfering with the parsing process needlessly.

-An eligible schema file may contain one definition, or many.
-The effective name of an eligible schema file **is significant**, unlike directories.
-Each schema file must be named in a manner that fosters the correct ordering of dependent definitions -- **_whether or not subdirectories are involved_**.
-To offer a real-world example, the 389DS/Netscape schema directory deployed during a typical installation is defined and governed in a similar manner.
+The same considerations related to ordering of directories by name applies to individual ".schema" files.

-The general rule-of-thumb is suggests that if the `ls -l` Bash command _consistently_ lists the indicated schema files in correct order, and assuming those files contain properly ordered and well-formed definitions, the parsing process should work nicely.
+The general rule-of-thumb is suggests that if the `ls -l` Bash command _consistently_ lists the indicated schema files in correct order, _and_ assuming those files contain properly ordered and well-formed definitions, the parsing process should work nicely.

-Alternatively, the `ParseRaw` method is ideal for parsing `[]byte` instances that have already been read from the filesystem in some manner, or written "in-line" such as for unit testing.
+The `ParseRaw` method is subject to the same conditions related to the order of dependent definitions.

 ## The Schema Itself

 The `Schema` type defined within this package is a [`stackage.Stack`](https://pkg.go.dev/github.com/JesseCoretta/go-stackage#Stack) derivative type.
 An instance of a `Schema` can manifest in any of the following manners:

   - As an empty (unpopulated) `Schema`, initialized by way of the `NewEmptySchema` function
   - As a basic (minimally populated) `Schema`, initialized by way of the `NewBasicSchema` function